Our Programs

 Visual Arts, Grade 12, University/College Preparation (AVI4M)

-This course focuses on enabling students to refine their use of the creative process when creating and presenting two- and three-dimensional art works using a variety of traditional and emerging media and technologies.
-Students will use the critical analysis process to deconstruct art works and explore connections between art and society.
-The studio program enables students to explore a range of materials, processes, and techniques that can be applied in their own art production.
+This course focuses on enabling students to refine their use of the creative process when creating and presenting two- and three-dimensional artworks using a variety of traditional and emerging media and technologies.
+Students will use the critical analysis process to deconstruct artworks and explore connections between art and society.
+The studio program enables students to explore a range of materials, processes, and techniques that can be applied in their art production.
 Students will also make connections between various works of art in personal, contemporary, historical, and cultural contexts.

 Prerequisite: Visual Arts, Grade 11, University/College Preparation